Other related sections of the PMKI:

 To develop the 'circle', Stakeholders are weighted according to the three characteristics.

 Power: Some stakeholders (either alone or operating as a group) can kill the project using their own power, other stakeholders have the power to change or damage the project but cannot on their own cause it to be cancelled or fail – this is the power axis in the stakeholder circle.

 Proximity: This aspect considers how closely a stakeholder is associated with the day-to-day running of the project.
-The centre of the diagram represents the project.
+The center of the diagram represents the project.
 The space between the two circles represents the sphere of influence of the project on its whole stakeholder community.
-The proximity of a stakeholder to the project is represented by how close their segment is to the project in the centre.
+The proximity of a stakeholder to the project is represented by how close their segment is to the project in the center.

 Urgency / Importance: The width of the arc represents the amount of urgency or importance attributed to a stakeholder from the teams perspective (ie, how likely the stakeholder is to use its power), the wider the segment, the greater the urgency.